JIAXINGUY/aaronstevenwhite.github.io/teaching/spring2019/stat-neural-comp-ling/index.md

 culminate in an ACL-style conference paper.
 This project consists of five main
 components: (i) six checkpoints; (ii) a prospectus; (iii) a mid-semester prospectus presentation; (iv) a final project presentation; and (v) the paper itself.
-A list of potential projects can be found [here](project.html).
+A list of potential projects will be made available.
 You may opt to do something not included in this list, but I must approve it.

 ## Checkpoints